carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 This block of code contains the `inputs` section of our workflow.
 In this section we provide all the inputs that are needed for the workflow.
 In this example a string is needed that will be printed on the command line.
 We first define an id for our input: `message_text`.
 Then we need to define the type of the input.
 In our case it will be a `string`.
 The `InputBinding` describes how the input should appear on the command line.
-The `position` field indicates at which position the input will be on the command line, in our example at 1.
+The `position` field indicates at which position the input will be on the command line, in our example it is at the first position.

 ~~~
 outputs: []